Meet Our Economic Development Team

 Radi Simeonova – Managing Director

 As Managing Director for Business Development, Radi brings extensive experience in recruitment, sales, and business development to the team, particularly in the manufacturing industry.
 Born and raised in Bulgaria, Radi earned a B.A. in Journalism from Sofia University and relocated to the U.S. to pursue her Master’s degrees in Communications and Business Administration (MBA) from the University of New Mexico.
-Prior to joining the business development team, Radi worked for a clean tech manufacturing company for seven years as business development manager on international projects, serving as the lead for Eastern Europe, Asia and Pacific Rim.
+Prior to joining the business development team, Radi worked for a clean tech manufacturing company for seven years as a business development manager on international projects, serving as the lead for Eastern Europe, Asia and the Pacific Rim.
 She most recently served as a college recruitment manager for a Santa Fe, New Mexico-based arts university, recruiting throughout Central and South America.

-Harry Birak – Business Development Manager
+Harry Birak – Senior Business Development Manager

 Ariene Ogier, Business Development Manager

 In her role as Business Development Manager with the Business Development team, Ariene will focus on the manufacturing, information & communication technology and life science sectors.
-Before joining Commerce, she was the Executive Director of the French American Chamber of Commerce of the Pacific Northwest, where she played a key role in developing business relations between France and the United States in Washington, Oregon, and Idaho.
+Before joining Commerce, she was the Executive Director of the French American Chamber of Commerce of the Pacific Northwest, where she played a key role in developing business relations between France and the United States in Washington, Oregon and Idaho.
 In addition to her time at the French American Chamber, Ariane brings diverse experience, having worked in the film industry, market research, luxury brand management and digital marketing.
 Ariane has a bachelor’s degree in Economic Sciences and graduated from the EDHEC Business School in France.
 Additionally, she has a certification in Digital Marketing from the University of Washington.

 Nicole Witenstein, Program Manager